FAQ's about Permanent Hair Removal

 How will I know that my hairs are being permanently removed?

 We track the progress of the treatments by a Hair Density/Hair Growth Rate system.
 In most of our cases, every six treatments, the progress is checked and discussed with the patient.
-There is no extra charge for this service, it is included in your fee.
+There is no extra charge for this service, it is included in our fee.

 Top